 Although new songs for musicals can sometimes be hit and miss with audiences – whether it’s simply because they have not enjoyed the same longevity to be considered classic Disney songs, or because they lack the catchiness and essence of the original film and other songs – many added in The Lion King blend seamlessly with the rest of the show.
 Highlights include the enchanting They Live in You/He Lives in You performed predominantly by Rafiki, the haunting Shadowland which touches on themes of being exiled and surviving without a home, The Lioness Hunt that looks like one of the most dangerously gorgeous yet complicated choreographed dances due to the costumes, and The Madness of King Scar, which gives everyone’s favourite non-human Disney villain more stage time and spotlight prior to his infamous defeat.

 The Lion King musical is a universal favourite among anyone – whether you’re a Disney fan, an animal lover or a theatre aficionado or not.
-Its compelling Shakespeare-esque story (despite the naturally inaccurate details depicting lion life), the wondrous aforementioned costumes and puppets as well as immense staging that make you realise why it probably rarely tours, its previously mentioned repertoire of songs and magical score, and of course the talented cast that take to the stage – all make it very clear why it is not only so popular among audiences, but so critically-acclaimed and award-winning.
+Its compelling Shakespeare-esque story (despite the naturally inaccurate details depicting lion life), the wondrous aforementioned costumes and puppets as well as immense staging that make you realise why it probably rarely tours, its previously mentioned repertoire of songs and magical score, and of course the talented cast that take to the stage – all make it very clear why it is not only so popular among audiences, but also critically-acclaimed and award-winning.

 The great thing about The Lion King musical is that it is one of very few that features a nearly all-Black cast, allowing those with African heritage to authentically and beautifully portray characters based in Africa (even if they are animals).
 And many have already performed in the musical in various productions across the globe.
 The few main and supporting characters not played by Black actors are Scar, Zazu, Ed the hyena and Timon and Pumbaa, which is similar to the casting of the animated film version.
 However, while Richard Hurst is certainly menacing as the manipulative and power mad Scar – who was famously voiced by Jeremy Irons – it is of course those who play the majestic Mufasa (Jean-Luc Guizonne), the confident and strong-headed Simba (Stephenson Ardern-Sodjet), the independent and feisty Nala (Nokwanda Khuzwayo) and wise Rafiki (Thandazile Soni), who shine and grace the stage the best.